Hand holding pen over text "Keep Calm and Write On"

 The writer’s cabal didn’t get together and decide that we were going to set up a series of trials that would-be writers would have to pass before they would be allowed within the inner sanctum, and then laughed Dr. Evil style at how hard it would be.
 Advice like this is, when it isn’t a writer solely talking about their personal success formula, usually the amalgam of several success stories distilled down to their purist form.

 That’s how they got to be the best.
-That’s how they ended up on half the book shelves of the English speaking world.
+That’s how they ended up on half the bookshelves of the English speaking world.
 Just like the best athletes or the best actors or the best musicians or even the state’s premier brain specialist or the best cardiothoracic surgeon in the tristate area, these people are constantly working to be better.
+They work all the time.

 Are there creative writers (and I mean professional, working authors) who don’t write every day?
 Absolutely.